 Do this enough times and they will start to become increasingly calm.
 This is exactly how you need them to feel.

 Step 4 ⭐

-After 1 week or 2 weeks depending on how well your cat and husky are dealing with being together, you need to get rid of the leash and let them gain closer proximity to each other.
+After one week or two weeks, depending on how well your cat and husky are dealing with being together, you need to get rid of the leash and let them gain closer proximity to each other.